AcandoNorway/XmlToRdf/README.md

 ---
 ## renameElement(Builder.XmlPath path, String to)

 Change the name of an element at the end of a specific path.
-Useful for renaming elements that .
+Useful for renaming elements that do not have a unique name, but have local names scoped to their parents.
+Can also be used to rename elements to more specific types based on their context as in the examples below.

 **XML example**
 ```xml